[ Use case ]

 Uptime: 99.99%.
 Hosting migration completed March 8 — zero downtime.

 That digest wasn’t manually assembled from 5 tools.
-It compiled itself from events flowing through Burrow from Shopify, WordPress, GitHub, Stripe, and Oh Dear.
+It compiled itself from events flowing through Burrow from WooCommerce, WordPress, GitHub, Stripe, and Oh Dear.

 Three scenarios where context changes everything